 Have you recently chipped your tooth?
 Do you have a gap between your front teeth?

-Chipped teeth, cracked teeth and minor cosmetic imperfections can be addressed with tooth bonding.
-This cosmetic dental service is a relatively simple procedure performed in our Westborough dental office.
-Our team is made up of experienced cosmetic and restorative dentists that can restore your smile with tooth bonding.
-This process blends materials with your overall appearance and also protects the integrity of your tooth structure.
+Your dentist can address a chipped teeth, cracked teeth, and minor cosmetic imperfections with tooth bonding.
+This cosmetic dental service is a relatively simple procedure that we perform in our Westborough dental office.
+Dr. Patel can repair tooth damage, restore your smile, or enhance your appearance with tooth bonding.
+We will color match the composite resin with your overall appearance and also protect the integrity of your tooth structure.

 Tooth Bonding in Westborough, MA

-Tooth bonding is an economical alternative to dental veneers and other complex restorative or cosmetic treatments.
-It is often the perfect solution for younger patients and those who prefer to makeover their smile without the cost and time commitment of veneers.
-It is commonly recommended to address:
+Tooth bonding is an economical alternative to porcelain veneers and other complex restorative or cosmetic treatments.
+It is often the perfect solution for younger patients and those who prefer to makeover their smiles without the cost and time commitment of veneers.
+Dentists recommend it to address:

 - Discolored teeth: Tooth bonding can cover deep stains on individual teeth.
 This is for patients that don’t need a full teeth whitening procedure.

 - Damaged teeth: We can repair chips and cracks in your teeth in as little as a single visit.